 5. Enjoy a meal and beverage at one of the lovely St. George’s eateries

 My family and I were fortunate to enjoy several meals at Wahoo’s Bistro & Patio in addition to White Horse Pub & Restaurant and one other.
 By far Wahoo’s was our favorite.
 The WIFI was good, the drinks came quickly and the food was excellent.
 Furthermore, I noticed that Wahoo’s was filled with tourists and locals alike.

-There are also several cafés and ice cream shops worth a grabbing a snack at.
+There are also several cafés and ice cream shops worth grabbing a snack at.

 6. Take a short bus trip to nearby attractions

 The aquarium is fantastic – we learned about all the fish we later went to see when we went snorkeling.
-The zoo is entertaining – there’s displays of animals from around the world.
-We liked the open enclosure that housed the monkeys, turtles, birds and iguanas.
+The zoo is entertaining – there are displays of animals from around the world.
+We liked the open enclosure that housed the monkeys, turtles, birds, and iguanas.
 At one point our daughter had to walk around a huge iguana right in the middle of our path.